Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Protein has the greatest range of overall metabolic benefits for weight loss, but how can you decide how to adjust carbohydrate and fat calories, and by how much?

 The Dietary Guidelines for Americans recommends that you balance your meals within these ranges:

 - Carbohydrates: 45-65% of calories (and at least 130 grams per day to maintain brain and CNS function)

 - Protein: 10-35% of calories

-A diet of 1,200 calories in a day that is 45 percent carbohydrates provides 135 grams of carbohydrates — just enough to meet the body’s minimum needs.
-Therefore, this should be your minimum baseline for weight loss.
+A diet of 1,200 calories in a day that is 45 percent carbohydrates provides 135 grams of carbohydrates – just enough to meet the body’s minimum needs.
+That’s your minimum baseline for weight loss.